 - Header length of IPv4 is 20 bytes.
 In contrast, header length of IPv6 is 40 bytes.

 - IPv4 uses checksum field in the header format for handling error checking.
-On the contrary, IPv6 eliminates the header checksum field.
+On the contrary, IPv6 removes the header checksum field.

-- In IPv4, the base header does not include a field for header length, and 16-bit payload length field replaces it in the IPv6 header.
+- In IPv4, the base header does not contain a field for header length, and 16-bit payload length field replaces it in the IPv6 header.